Unofficial Inquiries from the Archives of Dead Famous Writers

-Unofficial Inquiries from the Archives of Carson McCullers, Gertrude Stein, and Sir Arthur Conan…
+The unanswerable questions about the personal effects of Carson McCullers, Gertrude Stein, and Sir Arthur Conan Doyle

 During the summer of 2013, I photographed, labeled, and housed the personal effects of Carson McCullers, Gertrude Stein, and Sir Arthur Conan Doyle at the Harry Ransom Center in Austin, TX.
 Along the way, unanswerable questions arose.